 Spiritual Community

-Spiritual community is a term used to embrace belonging to a group of people who can share connection with divinity, higher power or inner wisdom, creating support through meaningful spiritual practice.
-Having a spiritual belief system or practice can be a part of a religion, but does not have to be.
-Addressing spirituality has been found to reduce surgical complications, pain, length of hospital stay, and to improve physical functioning, quality of life, and psychological well-being.
-Spiritual struggles are related to poorer well-being, difficulties in making goals of care decisions, as well as increased anxiety, depression, feelings of separation and hopelessness.
-Creating spiritual community either within or outside of a religious context can generate a sense of purpose and meaning and improves quality of life and survivors.
+Spiritual community is a term used to describe belonging to a group of people who share connection with divinity, higher power or inner wisdom, and creating support through a meaningful spiritual practice.
+Having a spiritual belief system or practice can be a part of a religion but does not have to be.
+Addressing spirituality has been found to reduce surgical complications, pain, length of hospital stay, and can improve physical functioning, quality of life, and psychological well-being.
+Spiritual struggles are related to poorer well-being, difficulties making goals or care decisions, as well as increased anxiety, depression, feelings of separation, and hopelessness.
+Creating spiritual community either within or outside of a religious context can generate a sense of purpose and meaning and improves quality of life for survivors.

-You may want to create your own or join an existing group within a chosen place of worship, prayer circles, or meditation group.
-You can use Social Media to find existing groups in your area for cancer patients.
+You may want to create your own or join an existing group within a chosen place of worship, prayer circle, or meditation group.
+You can use Social Media to find existing groups for people diagnosed with cancer and cancer survivors in your area.

 Spiritual Care Professionals